-L. DITP ITIStallations - Considered and Itistalled Finally, I would like to ask a few questions about the projects where DHPs were considered and installed by your company over the past 2 years. your company over the past 2 years.
-For the projects that included DHPs, what percentage of the DHPs were installed in [should add to 100%]: a.
+E. DHP Installations - Considered and Installed Finally, I would like to ask a few questions about the projects where DHPs were considered and installed by your company over the past 2 years.

+1 (oripany over the past 2 years.
+1. For the projects that included DHPs, what percentage of the DHPs were installed in [should add to 100%]: a.
 An addition to a home b.
 A new construction home c.
 An existing home to replace failed cooling and/or heating equipment d.
 An existing home as part of a major renovation e.
-An existing home to supplement the existing cooling and/or heating equipment c.
-An existing notice to supplement the existing cooling and/or neating equipment [Don't know] -97 [Refused] -98 2.
+An existing home to supplement the existing cooling and/or heating equipment [Don't know]97 [Refused]98 2.
 For the projects that included DHPs, what percentage of the DHPs were installed to provide: a.
 Cooling only b.
 Heating only c.
-Both cooling and heating [Don't know]97 [Refused]98 [For each response in E.5, ask the following sequence of questions]

-3. Of the percentage of homes where a DHP was installed in <Response to Question D.5>, what percentage of those homes had an existing duct system in the space served by the DHP?

-[Don't know][Refused] [Refused] 98

-- 4. Of the homes with existing duct systems, how important on a scale of 1 to 7, with 1 being not very important and 7 being very important, was it in influencing your decision to consider DHP an option? - 5.
-Of the percentage of homes where a DHP was installed in <Response to Question D.5>, what percentage of those homes had access to natural gas?
+Both cooling and heating [Don't know]97 [Refused]98 3.
+[For each response in E.5, ask the following sequence of questions] Of the percentage of homes where a DHP was installed in <response d.5="" question="" to="">, what percentage of those homes had an existing duct system in the space served by the DHP?</response> [Don't know]97 [Refused]98 4.
+Of the homes with existing duct systems, how important on a scale of 1 to 7, with 1 being not very important and 7 being very important, was it in influencing your decision to consider DHP an option?
+5. Of the percentage of homes where a DHP was installed in <response d.5="" question="" to="">, what percentage of those homes had access to natural gas?</response> [Don't know]97 [Refused]98 6.
+Of the homes with access to natural gas, how important on a scale of 1 to 7, with 1 being not very important and 7 being very important, was access to natural gas in influencing your decision to consider DHP an option?

-[Don't know] 97 [Refused]

-6. Of the homes with access to natural gas, how important on a scale of 1 to 7, with 1 being not very important and 7 being very important, was access to natural gas in influencing your decision to consider DHP an option?

-7. Of the percentage of homes that did not have access to natural gas, what percentage of those homes used the following fuel types to serve the space that was served by the DHP?
+1. homes used the following fuel types to serve the space that was served by the DHP?

 a.
 Oil

 b.
 Propane

 c.
 Wood

 d.
 Electric

 e.
 Other

-[Don't know]97
+[Don't know]97 [Refused]98

-[Refused]98

 8. Are there other characteristics of homes that were important in influencing your decision to consider DHPs?
 [Open ended.
 Probe on home ages, sizes of space served by new heating/cooling equipment, number of DHPs that would be prohibitive, costs, etc. Probe on scale of 1 to 7 how important, with 1 being not very important and 7 very important.]